subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: the targeted invalid ER.
-- `mmr_proof`: MMR proof for the parent consensus block of the receipt.
+- `mmr_proof`: MMR proof for the consensus block containing the receipt.
 - `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
 - `bundle_with_proof`: including `bundle_index` index of mismatched bundle; `bundle` bundle body; and `bundle_storage_proof` storage proof.